brianroadifer/mercury/README.md

+# Mercury Feed
-Mercury Feed is a RSS Feed Reader with the added capability to save articles offline and share features
+a RSS Feed Reader with the added capability to save articles offline and share features

-### Libriaries
+## Libraries
 - Android
 - Firebase
   - database